61-year-old Asian American man critically injured in brutal, unprovoked assault in Manhattan

 RELATED | Lawsuit seeks monetary damages after Asian American NYPD detective taunted

-Once knocked to the ground, police say the assailant kicked the victim multiple times before taking off.
+Ma's niece says he immigrated to New York two years ago.
+They moved to Harlem after their Chinatown apartment burned down, and he recently lost his job to COVID.
+Collecting cans was how he helped to support his family.

-Authorities say the victim is listed in critical condition with what's being described as significant injuries.
+"We are completely in shock -- terrified and scared and frustrated," she said.
+"My uncle is a very quiet person, very hardworking.
+He's not the person to cause trouble."

-Police have not determined if the man was targeted due to his race.
+Police have not determined if the man was targeted due to his race, but according to recent NYPD statistics, hate crimes are up 45 percent against Asians.

-The individual is described as an adult male, dark complexion; he was last seen wearing a black jacket, black pants, white sneakers and a multi-colored baseball cap.
+The suspect is described as an adult male, dark complexion; he was last seen wearing a black jacket, black pants, white sneakers and a multi-colored baseball cap.

 Mayor Bill de Blasio commented on the attack.